 Any behaviour that is perceived to be unlawfully violent or to be threatening violence can be seen as affray.
 This can include fighting, shouting, threatening, waving weapons, throwing objects, and anything else that might be perceived as threatening violence.
 Words alone are not considered to be threatening violence.

 For an affray charge to be made, nobody else needs to be physically present at the scene.
 If your behaviour is considered to be such that would cause a person of ‘reasonable firmness’ to fear for their safety, you can be found guilty of affray.

 Affray charges are most commonly used for groups of people who are behaving in a threatening manner towards an individual or another group.
 In cases where two or more people have been charged over the same incident, the behaviour of the group rather than individuals is considered in court.

 Increasingly, affray charges are being used for fights between individuals, even when nobody else is present at the time of the incident.

 So what is the maximum sentencing for affray?
 The maximum jail sentence for an affray charge is 10 years, if the matter is dealt with in the district court.
 If it is dealt with as a summary offence in the local court, the maximum sentence is a two-year prison term.
-There are a number of other sentences that can be given for an affray conviction, including good behaviour bonds, community service, fines and Section 10 orders.
+There are a number of other sentences that can be given for an affray conviction, including good behaviour bonds, community service, fines, section 10 dismissals and conditional release orders.

 Are there any defences for an affray charge?